CZ-NIC/yangson/docs/xpath.rst

       :class:`~.instance.InstanceNode` that is used as the context node for XPath evaluation.

-      This method raises :exc:`XPathTypeError` if a subexpression evaluates to a value whose type is not allowed at a given place.
+      This method raises :exc:`~.XPathTypeError` if a subexpression evaluates to a value whose type is not allowed at a given place.